Crude Oil WTI Apr '13 (CLJ13)

 Crude oil is petroleum that is acquired directly from the ground.
 Crude oil was formed millions of years ago from the remains of tiny aquatic plants and animals that lived in ancient seas.
 Ancient societies such as the Persians, 10th century Sumatrans, and pre-Columbian Indians believed that crude oil had medicinal benefits.
 Around 4,000 BC in Mesopotamia, bitumen, a tarry crude, was used as caulking for ships, as a setting for jewels and mosaics, and as an adhesive to secure weapon handles.
 The walls of Babylon and the famed pyramids were held together with bitumen, and Egyptians used it for embalming.
 During the 19th century in America, an oil find was often met with dismay.
 Pioneers who dug wells to find water or brine, were disappointed when they struck oil.
 It wasn't until 1854, with the invention of the kerosene lamp, that the first large-scale demand for petroleum emerged.
 Crude oil is a relatively abundant commodity.
 The world has produced approximately 650 billion barrels of oil, but another trillion barrels of proved reserves have yet to be extracted.
 Crude oil was the world's first trillion-dollar industry and accounts for the single largest product in world trade.

-Demand - U.S. demand for crude oil in 2013 rose +2.2% yr/yr to 15.321 million barrels per day, which was well below the 2004 record high of 15.475.
+Demand - U.S. demand for crude oil in 2017 rose +2.5% yr/yr to 16.593 million barrels per day, which is a record high.
 Most of that demand went for U.S. refinery production of products such as gasoline fuel, diesel fuel, aviation fuel, heating oil, kerosene, asphalt, and lubricants.